National Freeway 2

 National Freeway 2 (國道二號) is a connector freeway in Taiwan that traverses the special municipalities of Taoyuan City and New Taipei City.
-The freeway begins at Taiwan Taoyuan International Airport in Dayuan District, Taoyuan City, traveling in a Northwest-Southeast direction along northern Taoyuan City and ends in Yingge at the junction with National Freeway 3.
+The freeway begins at Taiwan Taoyuan International Airport in Dayuan District, Taoyuan City, traveling in a northwest–southeast direction along northern Taoyuan City and ends in Yingge at the junction with National Freeway 3.
 It is 20.4 km long.

-The freeway was initially signed as National Freeway 1A (國道一甲) from 1980-1997 before the highway was extended to its current eastern terminus in Yingge.
+The freeway was initially signed as National Freeway 1A (國道一甲) from 1980 to 1997 before the highway was extended to its current eastern terminus in Yingge.
 The initial segment of the freeway, between Taipei Taoyuan International Airport and National Freeway 1 is commonly known as Airport Connector (機場支線), while the segment between National Freeway 1 and National Freeway 3 is a part of the Taoyuan Ring Road (桃園環線).

 The airport is an important connector that links the international airport and Taoyuan HSR station with National Freeways 1 and 3.
-Like all east-west freeways in Taiwan, there are no tolls traveling along the entire freeway.
+Like all east–west freeways in Taiwan, there are no tolls traveling along the entire freeway.

 Route description

 National Freeway 2 begins as an 8-lane highway (4-lane in each direction) at Taiwan Taoyuan International Airport in Dayuan.
 The freeway then goes through the suburban districts of Dayuan and Luzhu (Nankan) before reaching National Freeway 1 in Taoyuan District (the former urban area of Taoyuan).
 In Luzhu, the freeway intersects Provincial Highway 31, which provides access to the nearby Taoyuan HSR station.
 After the interchange with National Freeway 1, the freeway continues as a 6-lane highway and intersects Daxing West Road (大興西路) in the southwestern edge of Taoyuan district before entering Bade.
 After the interchange with County Road 110B, the freeway enters New Taipei City for a short stretch before its terminus at National Freeway 3 in Yingge.

-The entire freeway has a speed limit of 100km/h, except for the stretch between the airport and Dayuan interchange (70km/h for westbound traffic to the airport, and 90km/h for eastbound traffic from the airport).
+The entire freeway has a speed limit of 100 km/h, except for the stretch between the airport and Dayuan interchange (70 km/h for westbound traffic to the airport, and 90 km/h for eastbound traffic from the airport).